Novae (fortress): Civilian settlements and the extramural area

-The civil settlement (canabae legionis) were situated to the west of the legionary base.
+The civil settlement (canabae legionis) was situated to the west of the legionary base.
 Another civil vicus has been located over 2 km east of the fortress, at Ostrite Mogili.
 One of the settlements was granted municipal rights, but only one inscription testifies this status.
-A splendid villa to the west of the defensive walls, within the canabae, could have been an official residence was destroyed by the Gothic invasions in mid-3rd century.
+A splendid villa to the west of the defensive walls, within the canabae, which may have been an official residence, was destroyed by the Gothic invasions in mid-3rd century.

-Other minor settlements and places of cult were located but not systematically excavated.
+Other minor settlements and places of cult have been located but not systematically excavated.

-The area to the south-east and east of the fortress was occupied by the necropolis, which was recently excavated., while the military amphitheater is postulated on the north-eastern side of the camp.
+The area to the south-east and east of the fortress was occupied by the necropolis, which was recently excavated.
+It has been suggested that military amphitheater was situated on the north-eastern side of the camp.

-Water supply to the fortress, particularly the baths including the nearby nymphaeum and to the town was ensured by three known aqueducts, one of which was at least 9 km long and fed the distribution tank (castellum divisorum) at the south-east corner of the fortress.
+Water supply to the fortress, particularly the baths, including the nearby nymphaeum, and to the town was ensured by three known aqueducts, one of which was at least 9 km long and fed the distribution tank (castellum divisorum) at the south-east corner of the fortress.

-During the late Roman period the town was enlarged by a new line of defensive walls and covered 26 hectares jointly with the former legionary base.
+During the late Roman period, the town was enlarged by a new line of defensive walls and covered 26 hectares jointly with the former legionary base.

 Name of the site

-Novae (Novae) might have referred to the canabae (canabae legionis I Italicae Novae), when the fortress itself had the name castra legionis I Italicae.
-Literary sources give the name of Novae or, in accusative form Novas, and the Greek transcription Nόβας given by Procopius, Theophanes Confessor and Anonymous Ravennatis.
+Novae (Novae) may have referred to the canabae (canabae legionis I Italicae Novae), when the fortress itself had the name castra legionis I Italicae.
+Literary sources give the name of Novae (in accusative form Novas).
+The Greek transcription Nόβας is attested by Procopius, Theophanes Confessor and Anonymous Ravennatis.
 The Greek form Nόβαι appears rather rare; an earlier form mentioned by Ptolemy is Nooῦαι.

 One hypothesis derives the name from Νόης Nóēs, a river mentioned by Herodotus, which is then identified with the stream (now variously known as Dermendere, Tekirdere, Golyamata Bara, or Belyanovsko Dere) at whose mouth the fortress was located.